TesterRandolph/PHP-Beauty-Forms/README.md

 Motivations
 ===========

-I started this project because I think PFBC is an awesome library but, unfortunately, is not being maintained anymore.
+I started this project because I think PFBC is an awesome library but, unfortunately, almost two years has passed without a single commit, so I decided to maintain it.

 Example of use
 ==============